 And that obsession was the rope that helped me climb out of the hole.
 By focusing on one thing with a crazed, rabid weasel-like intensity, I didn't focus as much on what a failure I was.
 Because I was too busy following through.
 And then I was too busy surpassing my expectations (walking outside!
 Walking 30 and 40 minutes at a time!
 Getting a full hour of exercise a day).
 And now I'm too busy creating this new part of my identity.
 I'm not the girl who sits on the couch all day.
 I'm the girl who walks everywhere.

 The weather's getting nicer, but that's not all the way back on track, either.
-So if you find that you're still down in the depths, I'm not going to tell you to cheer up.
-I'm not going to tell you that your problems aren't important -- yes, somewhere in the world, there's a man whose ass is on fire, and his situation is pretty serious, but that doesn't take away from the fact that you're suffering, and that doesn't mean that you should paste on a great big scary clown smile and pretend everything's fine.
+So if you're still down in the depths, I'm not going to tell you to cheer up.
+I'm not going to tell you that your problems aren't important or that other people have it worse -- yes, somewhere in the world there's a man whose ass is on fire, and it sucks to be him, but that doesn't take away from the fact that you're suffering, and that doesn't mean that you should paste on a great big scary clown smile and pretend everything's fine.

-(If you want to get this guy some water, though, I bet he'd be appreciate it.)
+(If you want to get this guy some water, though, I bet he'd appreciate it.)

 I'm also not going to tell you to make a gratitude list.
 Here's what I think about those.